Tula-gingerbread/Spamhaus-NFQUEUE-Block/README.md

 - This script works only with iptables, so ensure you have iptables installed.
 - I tested it with Python 3.12.7, Arch Linux, and iptables v1.8.10 (legacy).
 - If you change iptables rules, ensure that the script's rules are below others.
 Alternatively, stop the script, change the rules, and run it again.
-- The script updates the blocklist once per start.
+- The script updates the blocklist once per start if the cache has expired.

 ## License
-GNU General v3.
+GNU General Public License v3.
 Check the `COPYING` file